-- Youth support.
+- · Youth support.

-- Work experience

-- Careers advice.
+- · Careers advice.

 - Post-16 education and training providers.

-A parent, carer or guardian can request that only their child's name, address and date of birth is passed to their LA or provider of youth support services by informing us.
-This right is transferred to the child/pupil once he/she reaches the age of 16.
+A parent, carer or guardian can request that only your name, address and date of birth is passed to their LA or provider of youth support services by informing us.
+This right is transferred to you once you reach the age of 16.